-“The landlords are raising rents so much,” said Jessica, “and the tenants can’t afford it.
+“The landlords are raising rents so much,” says Jessica, “and the tenants can’t afford it.
 The rent increases are out of control.”

 For several years, Concord residents and activists have sought stronger renter protections, such as just cause eviction, an anti-rent gouging cap, and better tenant-landlord mediation, but city politicians have resisted.
-It’s the same kind of indifference by elected leaders that renters are facing in El Cerrito and San Diego.
+It’s the same kind of indifference by elected leaders that renters and activists are dealing with in other parts of California.

 “How can you sit back when they treat you like that?”
-Jesse reasoned.
+Jesse reasons.

-Jessica believed it’s part of a larger plan hatched by City Hall to gentrify Concord and clear the way for more affluent people.
+Jessica believes it’s part of a larger plan hatched by City Hall to clear the way for more affluent residents and gentrify Concord.

 That’s not a wild conspiracy theory.
-Housing activists, for years, have been saying something similar in San Francisco and Los Angeles, where land-use policies pushed by city politicians have favored corporations and luxury-housing developers, fueled gentrification, and devastated working-class communities of color.
+Housing activists, for years, have been saying something similar in San Francisco and Los Angeles, where land-use policies pushed by city politicians have favored corporations and luxury-housing developers and fueled gentrification in working-class communities of color.

-“We want the City Council to recognize tenants, especially in the Monument, as constituents that they should take care of,” said Jessica.
+“We want the City Council to recognize tenants, especially in the Monument, as constituents that they should take care of,” says Jessica.